 Benefits of tiling over underfloor heating

-There are many benefits to choosing to pair tiles with your underfloor heating tiles and to having a heated tile floor:
+There are many benefits to choosing to pair tiles with your underfloor heating:

 - You can install ceramic tile or natural stone finishes on any floor level

 - Ceramic tile or natural stone floors provide a high-end finish

 - Tiled flooring is highly durable, long-lasting, and easy to clean.

 Installing tiles over underfloor heating